Effects of testosterone treatment in older men

 Adverse events and side effects

 When comparing serious adverse events between the testosterone and placebo groups, there were more hospitalizations and deaths in the placebo group, 78 vs. 68 and 7 vs. 3, respectively.
-There was an equal number of myocardial infarctions and strokes in the groups.
+There was an equal number of heart attacks and strokes in the groups.